 The first recorded use of the Iestyn arms arms is by Iestyn’s descendant Lleision d’Avene, his great-great-great grandson, in the 12th century, when they appeared in a seal used by him.

-in the county, in a 1684 document named “Duke of Beaufort’s Progress” which attributed the design to the father of Iestyn Ap Gwrgant. – although with the abbey now in ruins it is not clear exactly where the arms had been located.
-Iestyn’s arms are then found in Sir Bernard Burke’s 1884 publication, ” The General Armoury…”
+in the county, in a 1684 document named “Duke of Beaufort’s Progress”, which attributed the design to the father of Iestyn Ap Gwrgant.
+With the abbey now in ruins however, it is not clear exactly where they were located.
+They are then found in Sir Bernard Burke’s 1884 publication, ” The General Armoury…”

 A marked demonstration of the association of the Iestyn arms with the county of Glamorgan was their incorporation into its badge, by the nineteenth century rail company “The Rhymney Railway” which was virtually a single stretch of main line of some fifty miles, connecting the Rhymney Valley to the docks at Cardiff, like a spine through Glamorgan.

 The link between Iestyn’s arms and the locality in which they were frequently used, had been well forged by the twentieth century when they appeared in the civic arms of a number of local authorities in the county.
 They were included in a grant of arms awarded to the city of Cardiff in 1906

 depicted here on a card that was part of a collection provided by the company “Kaffee Hag”

 The arms show the Red Dragon (the emblem of Wales) brandishing a banner of the Iestyn arms to represent Morganwg or Glamorgan over which he ruled and of which Cardiff is the capital.
 Thus the precedent of representing the county by such a flag

 and again as a crest in the arms of Neath council,